Reigns of eleven years

 Additional commentary on the Biblical Meaning of 11 *

-The importance of the number eleven is that it signifies disorder and judgment and is used 24 times in the Bible.
+The importance of the number eleven is that it signifies disorder and judgment and is used 24 times in Scripture.
 The designation "11th" is used 19 times in scripture.
-Coming after 10 (law and responsibility), the number 11 represents the opposite — the irresponsibility of breaking the Law, which brings disorder and judgment.
+Coming after 10 (law and responsibility), the number 11 represents the opposite - the irresponsibility of breaking the Law, which brings disorder and judgment.

 In Genesis 11, men rebelled against God and built the tower of Babel.
 God judged them by confusing their language, resulting in chaos.
 In the eleventh year of Zedekiah, the last king of Judah, God executed His final judgment against Judah with the complete destruction of Jerusalem and the temple and the exile of the remaining Jews to Babylon.